What Is Crazing in Ceramics and How To Prevent It!

 According to studies by Dr. Bill Carty of Alfred University, crazed ceramics are weaker than unglazed ceramics.
 That’s because the cracks in Crazing create weak points in a piece of clay, where they can keep cracking if put under any more stress.

-So, if you want to use a ceramic piece for food preparation, serving, collecting, or anticipating putting the piece under heavy use, Crazing is an issue.
+So, if you want to use a ceramic piece for food preparation, serving, collecting, or anticipating heavy use, Crazing is an issue.

 How To Prevent Crazing in Ceramics